 2 November 2023

-This bill would require schools in England to share copies of the materials used in relationships and sex education lessons with the parents or guardians of pupils.
-It would also stop schools from using externally produced RSE resources unless those resources have been published for public access.
-The aim is to increase transparency and involve families in what is taught.
+The bill would require schools in England to share copies of relationships and sex education (RSE) teaching materials with parents or guardians.
+It would also ban schools from using externally produced RSE resources that have not been published, aiming to increase transparency around what is taught.

-The Bill is at its first reading in the House of Commons and has not yet progressed to scrutiny or debate.
+The bill is at the first reading stage in the House of Commons, having been introduced on 26 June 2023; it has not yet progressed to committee or subsequent readings.

 Generated 21 February 2026